Samuelmm15/P12-Divide-And-Conquer/README.md

 # P12-Divide-And-Conquer
 This is a repository that contains the implementation of the 12 project of the course ´Computabilidad y Algoritmia´.
-This project consists in the implementation of the multiplication of big entire numbers. of
+This project consists in the implementation of the multiplication of big entire numbers.

+Name: Samuel. \
+Surname: Martín Morales. \
+Course: Computabilidad y Algoritmia.